simdjson/simdjson/doc/basics.md

 The UTF-8 validation function merely checks that the input is valid UTF-8: it works with strings in general, not just JSON strings.

 Your input string does not need any padding.
 Any string will do.
 The `validate_utf8` function does not do any memory allocation on the heap, and it does not throw exceptions.

+If you find yourself needing only fast Unicode functions, consider using the simdutf library instead: https://github.com/simdutf/simdutf

 JSON Pointer
 ------------